Rachnerd/angular1typescript/README.md

 The static $inject array tells the Angular code which dependencies to inject.

 ```
-Generate 10 people with the RanomUserService and set the response to
+Generate 10 people with the RandomUserService and set the response to
 an people array of type Person.

 Visualize the 10 people using ng-repeat in overview's template.